yurykabanov/laravel-postgres-ext/README.md

 This project was inspired by features PostgreSQL supports and Laravel does not.
 Unfortunately, such features are not accepted in official repository (like [this one](https://github.com/laravel/framework/pull/9866)) and developers are told to use raw queries that is completely wrong solution in my opinion.

+## Requirements

+1. PHP >= 5.6 or HHVM (probably it will work on PHP 5.5.9, which is a minimal requirement of Laravel, but it was not tested since PHPUnit 5 requires at least PHP 5.6)
+2. PostgreSQL.
+Obviously it has to support particular feature you want to use.
+For example, to use **views** it has to be at least 9.1, to use **upsert** it has to be at least 9.5 (current stable).

 ## Installation

 1. Run `composer require yurykabanov/laravel-postgres-ext` to install this package.